Paul Yu Pin: In Rome

+Work and life in Nanjing

 On 17 July 1936, Yu was appointed Apostolic Vicar of Nanking and Titular Bishop of Sozusa in Palaestina by Pope Pius XI.
 He received his episcopal consecration on the following September 20 from Archbishop Mario Zanin, with Bishops Simon Tchu, SJ, and Paul Montaigne, CM, serving as co-consecrators, in Beijing.
 In 1937, the Imperial Japanese Army took Nanjing and a reward of $100,000 was placed for the capture of Yu, who spent World War II in the United States.

 There he planned in 1943 to establish employment bureaus, available to American teachers, doctors, and technicians, in China.
 Also that year, the Chinese cleric supported two bills before the House Immigration Committee that allowed Chinese to enter and become citizens of the United States under the quota system.
 Yu, following his return to China, was promoted to the rank of a Metropolitan Archbishop when his vicariate was elevated as such by Pope Pius XII on 11 April 1946.

+After the communist revolution

-In 1949, the new Communist regime expelled him from his see, and he was yet again forced to leave the country, resuming his exile in the United States.
-During this time, the Archbishop dedicated himself to helping Chinese Americans and raising funds for refugees from Communist China in Taiwan, where he was made rector magnifico of Fu Jen Catholic University in 1961.
-He was one of Generalissimo Chiang Kai-shek's closest advisors, and on the brink of McCarthyism, Archbishop Yü Pin made claims against Americans he thought were pro-Communist that turned out not to be true.
+In 1949, the People's Republic of China expelled him from his see, and he resumed his exile in the United States.
+During this time, the Archbishop dedicated himself to helping Chinese Americans and raising funds for refugees from the PRC in Taiwan, where he was made rector magnifico of Fu Jen Catholic University in 1961.
+He was one of Generalissimo Chiang Kai-shek's closest advisors, and on the brink of McCarthyism, Archbishop Yu Pin made claims against Americans he thought were pro-Communist that turned out not to be true.

 Yü attended the Second Vatican Council from 1962 to 1965.
 During the Council he asked the Pope to address the issue of communism; however the Council did not address communism or socialism.Communism is a militant atheism and a crude materialism.
 In a word, it is a compilation of all heresies, and it must be treated as such, if the truth is to be defended.
 [The Council] must dispel the confusion created by the doctrine of peaceful co-existence, by the policy of the outstretched hand, and by Catholic communism, as it is called, all of which are stratagems calculated to assist communism and to create obscurity, doubt, or at least hesitation in the minds of Christians.
 In this matter the utmost clarity is now required.

 He was created Cardinal Priest of Gesù Divin Lavoratore by Pope Paul VI in the consistory of 28 April 1969.
 Upon his resignation as Fu Jen's rector on 5 August 1978, he was named its Grand Chancellor.
 In 1976 he had become the first director of Dharma Realm Buddhist University's Institute for World Religions (now attached to Berkeley Buddhist Monastery).